IT Governance: Definition, Frameworks, And Best Practices

 • What controls are in place to monitor IT spending to ensure transparency and fairness?

-One thing is for sure: Both public- and private-sector organizations need IT governance to ensure that their IT functions support business strategies and objectives.
+One thing is for sure: both public- and private-sector organizations need IT governance to ensure that their IT functions support business strategies and objectives.

-That’s a lot of questions, right?
-Luckily, we can lean on our old friends COBIT and ISO/IEC 38500I for help.
-The COBIT framework has the following principles on governance, advising that IT governance should:
+Luckily, we can lean on COBIT and ISO/IEC 38500 for structured guidance.
+The COBIT framework translates these questions into actionable principles, advising that IT governance should:

 • Satisfy stakeholder needs and generate value from the use of information and technology.